practicingruby/practicing-ruby-paid/posts/gregory/014-arguments-and-results-1.md

 end
 ```

-The interesting thing about these objects is that they actually represent domain models even though their original purpose was simply to wrap up some arguments to a single method the `Drawing` object.
+The interesting thing about these objects is that they actually represent domain models even though their original purpose was simply to wrap up some arguments to a single method defined on the `Drawing` object.
 James mentions in his paper that this phenomena is common and would call these "Found objects", i.e. objects that are part of the domain model that were found through refactoring rather than accounted for in the original design.

 You might have noticed that in the previous example, I set some default values for some of the variables on the `Style` object.
 If you compare this to setting defaults directly within the `Drawing#line` method itself, it becomes obvious that there is a benefit here.
 Properties like
 the color and thickness of the lines drawn to form a shape are universal properties, not things specific to straight lines only.
-Centralizing the defaults makes it so that they do not need to be repeated for each new type of shape add support for in our `Drawing` object.
+Centralizing the defaults makes it so that they do not need to be repeated for each type of shape that the `Drawing` object supports.

 ### Selector object

 Sometimes we end up with objects that have many methods that take similar arguments.
 While these methods may actually do different things, the only difference in the object protocol is the name of the message being sent.
-After adding method for rendering polygons to my `Drawing` object, I ended up in exactly this situation.
+After adding a method for rendering polygons to my `Drawing` object, I ended up in exactly this situation.
 The following example shows just how similar the `Drawing#line` interface is to the newly created `Drawing#polygon` method:

 ```ruby
 drawing = Drawing.new(4,4)